-- The SAME protocol is used for resolver <-> cache and cache <-> auth NS communication - It is possible to configure a single name server as both caching and authoritative - But it still performs only one role for each incoming query - Common but NOT RECOMMENDED to configure in this way (we will see why later).
+- The SAME protocol is used for stub<-> resolver and resolver <-> auth nameserver - It is possible to configure a single name server as both a resolver and an authoritative server - But it still performs only one role for each incoming query - Common but NOT RECOMMENDED to configure in this way (we will see why later).

-ROLE 1: THE RESOLVER
+ROLE 1: THE STUB RESOLVER

-- A piece of software which formats a DNS request into a UDP packet, sends it to a cache, and decodes the answer - Usually a shared library (e.g. libresolv.so under Unix) because so many applications need it - EVERY host needs a resolver e.g. every Windows workstation has one
+- A piece of software which formats a DNS request into a DNS message, sends it to a resolver, and decodes the response when it arrives - Usually a shared library (e.g. libresolv.so under Unix) because so many applications need it - EVERY host needs a stub resolver e.g. every Windows workstation has one

-How does the resolver find a caching nameserver?
+How does the stub resolver find a recursive nameserver?